Andrei-Mardale/ctd/README.md

   https://github.com/Andrei-Mardale/ctd/

 DESCRIPTION
-  ctd date1 date2 - simple distance between two dates (todo)
+  ctd date1 date2 - simple distance between two dates
-  ctd date1 - if no date is stored store this date.
-Else calculate distance between this date and stored one (todo)
+  ctd date1 - distance from present to stored date if there is one stored
-  ctd -c (date) - live countdown from present to stored (or given) date. (todo)
+  ctd -c (date) - live countdown from present to stored (or given) date
+  ctd -s date - store date
   See man for details. (todo)